-- Open the AWS Billing and Account Management console, and then choose Bills in the navigation pane.
-You can see the charges against different services in the Bill details by service section.
+- Open the AWS Billing and Cost Management console, and then choose Bills from the navigation pane.
+You can see the charges for different services in the Bill details by service section.

 - For each service, confirm the Regions where the services have incurred charges.

 Note: It’s a best practice to check the Bill details by service section for the previous month to identify all services that accrue charges in your account.

 - In the respective service management console, select each Region to terminate all the active resources for that service.
-For example, if you incurred charges for Amazon Simple Storage Service (Amazon S3) in N. Virginia and Oregon, you must terminate the Amazon S3 resources in each of these Regions.
+For example, if you incurred charges for Amazon Simple Storage Service (Amazon S3) in N. Virginia and Oregon, you must terminate the Amazon S3 resources in both of these Regions.
 For more information on how to terminate your resources, see How do I terminate all my resources before closing my AWS account?

 View your outstanding bills and be sure that there are no overdue payments: